exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 GET {base_path}/address/following
 ```

-If the network plans to [change the validators list in
-future](#transitional-transaction), then the next anchoring address is
+If the [change the validators list](#transitional-transaction) is scheduled, returns the next anchoring address.
-returned.
-Otherwise, `null` is returned.
+Otherwise, returns `null`.

 #### Parameters